 There is no one lender that we can say is the best for our customers.
 A lot will depend on your trading structure, history and current situation.

 We can give you a generic overview.
 Most lenders will want to see at least two years’ company accounts, SA302s or tax returns.
 The more accounts you can show the better.
 Some will want to see projections, too.

 But there are some lenders geared more towards the self-employed populace than others.
-These self-employed friendly lenders includes (but is not limited to):
+This list of self-employed friendly lenders includes (but is not limited to):

 - Virgin Money;